deeplearning4j/deeplearning4j/programmingguide/06_ffn.md

 System.out.println(eval.stats());
 ```

-This example covered the basics of using MultiLayerNetwork to create a simple feed forward neural network.
-Stay tuned for the following chapter which will cover more advanced uses of DL4J like Natural Language Processing (NLP).
+This example covered the basics of using `MultiLayerNetwork` to create a simple feed-forward neural network.
+Stay tuned for the following chapter, which will cover more advanced uses of DL4J like Natural-Language Processing (NLP).